Illness in a hall of residence

 - If you get sick you should let hall staff know by calling the duty phone.

-- Hall staff will check on unwell residents regularly and can provide you with a RAT test and help you with any specific needs.
+- Hall staff will check on unwell residents regularly and can help with any specific needs.

 - Staff will check if you are well enough to self-manage heating your own meals, or if you need help.